-Immediate family shall be defined as: spouse, child, parent, sibling, grandparents; the aforementioned either natural, legally adopted, step or in-law, or any person over whom the employee acts as the legal guardian or a verifiable current member of the employee's immediate household.
-The CITY and the ASSOCIATION agree that the definition of the immediate family shall include an ex-spouse if the employee is escorting dependent children to the funeral of an ex-spouse who was the parent of the dependent child or children.
+1. Immediate Family.
+For purposes of determining Bereavement Leave, the term "immediate family" is defined as spouse, domestic partner, child, parent, sibling, and grandparents; the aforementioned, either natural, legally adopted, step or in-law, or any person over whom the employee acts as the legal guardian, or a verifiable current member of the employee's immediate household.
+The CITY and the Association further agree that the definition of immediate family shall include an ex-spouse if the employee is escorting dependent children to the funeral of an ex-spouse who was the parent of the dependent child or children.